-If you are looking to live on a marina or for the "Boater's Paradise", it is in Hawaii Kai.
+If you are looking for the "Boater's Paradise", it is in Hawaii Kai.
 Choosing which part of the marina to live on is the difficult part.
 Each neighborhood has its own unique character and personality.
 I frequently receive emails from people who want to know about the various homes and areas on the marina.
 How is the neighborhood?
 Do you like this part of the marina?"
 Below I provide my quick thoughts on the different single family home neighborhoods and condominium or townhouse complexes on the marina in Hawaii Kai.

 Single Family Homes on the Hawaii Kai Marina